 Submission of manuscripts for this journal from basic levels through complex and more advanced categories of care are considered acceptable and desirable.

-We are open to receive comments, or any corrections from experts with the express purpose of to improving the quality of the journal.
+We are open to receive comments or any corrections from experts with the express purpose of improving the quality of the journal.